WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 ## Introduction

 Mercure is an open source tool built on top of HTTP and SSE which allows you to easily implement true real-time communication in your web applications.
-While the idea of this is not unique or new, Mercure lets you implement it fairly easily.
-I’m using the term “True real-time communication” because developers frequently mock real time communication by polling.
-Polling is great for small scale applications, but for large scale real-time communication can save you a whole bunch of useless requests thus traffic and CPU load.
-But what about WebSocket API isn’t that exactly the same?
-Well it is and it isn’t.
-WebSocket API is low level, whereas Mercure is High Level.
-Using Mercure you don’t have to manually implement authorization, re-connection, presence API etc.
+While this concept is not unique or new, Mercure lets you implement it fairly easily.
+I’m using the term “true real-time communication” because developers frequently simulate real time communication by polling.
+Polling works great for small scale applications, but for large scale web apps real-time communication can save you a whole bunch of useless requests thus traffic and CPU load.
+But what about the WebSocket API and isn’t it exactly the same?
+Well, it is and it isn’t.
+The WebSocket API is 'low level', whereas Mercure is 'high level'.
+Using Mercure you don’t have to manually implement authorization, re-connection, presence API, etc.

-In a nutshell if you need a persistent connection between a client and a server which can be used by both to send and receive data and you don’t want to implement it all from scratch using WebSockets - Mercure is the tool for the job.
+In a nutshell, if you need a persistent connection between a client and a server, which can be used by both to send and receive data, and you don’t want to implement it all from scratch using WebSockets - Mercure is the tool for the job.

 In this guide, you will learn: